BBVA/hancock-doc/docs/guide/wallet-hub/Operations/README.md

 If successful, it give us a transaction hash to identify the transaction on dlt network, and a <a href="https://bbva.github.io/hancock-dlt-broker/api.html#tocSsendresponse">set</a> of technical parameters of dlt node.

-You can see the technical documentation, and an example of the call in the next <a href="https://bbva.github.io/hancock-dlt-broker/api.html#hancock-wallet-hub--dlt-send-tx">link</a>.
+You can see the technical documentation, and an example of the call <a href="https://bbva.github.io/hancock-dlt-broker/api.html#hancock-wallet-hub--dlt-send-tx">here</a>.

 ## Send Signed Transaction